-Row Capability Requirements The capability of a system to report the energy consumption of a luminaire/lamp and/or a group of luminaires/lamps.
+Row Capability Requirements Саравшіту The capability of a system to report the energy consumption of a luminaire/lamp and/or a group of luminaires/lamps.
 Individual luminaire/lamp monitoring as well as energy monitoring on dedicated lighting circuits is acceptable.
 The method by which the system implements this capability must be clearly described, including whether the system provides automated energy measurement or relies on numerical manual input during system setup for accurate measurement (such as inputting the wattage of each luminaire/lamp in a project).
-Reference consists of one or both of: Sample .CSV file with documentation API documentation The basic, required capability of energy monitoring is aligned with ASHRAE 90.1-2016 Section 8.4.3. as follows: Energy use by interior lighting (if applicable), exterior lighting (if applicable) and receptacle circuits (if monitored by the NLC) can be monitored independently.
-For buildings with tenants, the data for each tenant space can be reported to each tenant.
-Energy use data can be transmitted to a building control 11 Energy Monitoring system (if present) and graphically displayed.
-The lighting system energy use can be recorded and stored in either of the two ways described below.
-1) Data is recorded at least once every 15 minutes and reported at least hourly, daily, monthly, and annually, or recorded and reported upon state change, with data stored for at least 24 months, or 2) At any time during the first year after original configuration, the preceding 4 weeks of 15-minute interval data can be reported, and daily interval data can be reported since original configuration.
+Reference consists of one or both of: Sample .CSV file with documentation API documentation The basic, required capability of energy monitoring is aligned with ASHRAE 90.1-2016 Section 8.4.3. as follows: Energy use by indoor lighting (if applicable), outdoor lighting (if applicable) and receptacle circuits (if monitored by the NLC) can be monitored independently.
+For buildings with tenants, the data for each tenant space Energy Monitoring can be reported to each tenant. • Energy use data can be transmitted to a building control system (if present) and graphically displayed.
+11 The lighting system energy use can be recorded and stored in either of the two ways described below.
+Data is recorded at least once every 15 minutes and reported at least hourly, daily, monthly, and annually, or recorded and reported upon state change, with data stored for at least 24 months, or 2) At any time during the first year after original configuration, the preceding 4 weeks of 15-minute interval data can be reported, and daily interval data can be reported since original configuration.
 Energy monitoring is reported for room-based systems, but not required.
-In order for room-based systems to claim the optional energy monitoring capability: Energy data can be retrieved by a user in the room when required - hourly, daily, monthly or yearly; or on demand; and Energy data can be retrieved in the form of a CSV file and/or API; and In order for a system to qualify for the room-based exemption, the DLC review process will confirm that the product claims only "Room or Zone" for interior scope as listed on the DLC QPL.
+A "room-based system" is defined in the "Primary Use Designations" section above.
+In order for room-based systems to claim the optional energy monitoring capability: o Energy data can be retrieved by a user in the room when required - hourly, daily, monthly or yearly; or on demand; and Energy data can be retrieved in the form of a CSV file and/or API; and In order for a system to qualify for the room-based exemption, the DLC review process will confirm that the product claims only "Room or Zone" for indoor scope as listed on the DLC QPL.